 Shopify caters to every size of business and the 5 tiers start at $9/mo, then $29, $79, $299, and $2000/mo.

 Artstorefronts offers a personal storefront combined with a print-on-demand service.
-Unlike other POD sites, they do not act as a gatekeeper in denying you access to your own customers.
-You retain control and the mailing list is your own.
+Unlike other POD sites, they do not act as a gatekeeper in denying you access to your customer base.
+You retain full control over your art buyers and mailing list.

 So far so good but they keep their prices hidden!
 You know what that means, if you knew the price upfront you’d walk.